jpdery/moobile-core-doc/Source/Guides/HelloWorld.md

 The `loadView` method is called once the view is totally loaded and it's components can be accessed.
 In this case we retrieve the button from the view and add a `tap` event.
 Upon begin tapped this controller creates an alert and displays it.

-## The final step
+## Loading the view controller

 Finally we need to load our view controller.
-Open the file `www/index.html` and locate this area:
+Open the file `www/index.html` and locate this code:

 	window.addEvent('ready', function() {
-		var rootViewController = null; // replace this with your own root view controller new Moobile.WindowController().setRootViewController(rootViewController);
+		var rootViewController = new ViewController.Home(); // replace this with your own root view controller new Moobile.WindowController().setRootViewController(rootViewController);
 	});

-Replace it with this:
+Replace with this code:

 	window.addEvent('ready', function() {
 		var rootViewController = new HelloWorldViewController();
 		new Moobile.WindowController().setRootViewController(rootViewController);
 	});

-Open the simulator localted at `moobile-simulator/index.html` in you web browser and enjoy!
+Open the simulator located at `moobile-simulator/index.html` in you web browser and enjoy!

-## One more thing
+## Making it pretty

-The presentation of the entire view is somewhat not optimal.
+The presentation of the entire view is less than optimal.
 The button would certainly look better centered with more padding.
 Open `www/css/styles.css` and add the following lines:

 	.view.hello-world-view .hello-world-view-content {
 		-webkit-box-pack: center;